Not many people realize that the most significant aspect of learning Mandarin are TONE’S?

 When you hear a word in English, think about how you would say it in Mandarin.
 Not sure?

-Jot it down and check later.
-It’s handy to keep a little notebook on you for this purpose.
-I found it essential by sticky labelling (with the character, the pinyin and the pronunciation) products around the house, i.e.. mirror, coffee table, sugar bowl.
-By seeing these words daily you’ll learn them without realising it!
+Jot it down and check later: It’s handy to keep a little notebook on you for this purpose.
+I found it essential by sticky labeling (with the character, the pinyin and the pronunciation) products around the house, i.e.. mirror, coffee table, sugar bowl.
+By seeing these words daily you’ll learn them without realizing it!

-Although having a wide vocabulary is good, but in Mandarin, accuracy is more crucial.
+Although having a wide vocabulary is good, around 3500 words is good, remember however, in Mandarin, accuracy is more important.
 It’s better to learn a word and pronounce it properly, using the correct tone, different pronunciations can change a meaning entirely.
 Take this example using the wrong tone (using mā and not má) could be the difference between saying “mother” and “horse” – two completely different meanings.